-The school is committed to early identification of Special Educational Needs and adopts a graduated response to meeting SEN in line with the new Code of Practice 2014.
+The school is committed to early identification of Special Educational Needs and adopts a graduated response to meeting SEN in line with the new Code of Practice [2014].
 All children within our school are monitored regularly to ensure they continue to access the curriculum successfully and to help early identification of any area of concern.
-A range of evidence is collected through the usual assessment and monitoring arrangements, as well as regular discussions between the SEN Coordinator/clusion Coordinator, Teaching Assistants, Parents and the Class teachers.
-If these suggest that any pupil is not making the expected progress or their needs have changed, the class teacher works with the SEN Coordinator in order to decide whether additional and/or different provision is necessary.
+A range of evidence is collected through the usual assessment and monitoring arrangements, as well as regular discussions between the SENCO, teaching assistants, parents and the class teachers.
+If these suggest that any pupil is not making the expected progress or their needs have changed, the class teacher works with the SENCO in order to decide whether additional and/or different provision is necessary.

-At Ellwood Primary School we categorise SEN at three levels.
+At Ellwood Primary School we categorise SEN at four levels: